microsoft/plm_subnetworks/README.md

     --target 1 \
     --subnetwork_eval
 ```
-- ```--subnetwork_eval``` is required to evaluate an inverse subnetwork.
+- ```--subnetwork_eval``` is required to evaluate an subnetwork.
 - You can evaluate specific examples by specifying ```--cath_ids``` as in the above.
 - The default script assumes that TMAlign installed in your path via ```TMAlign/``` but you can specify it with the ```--tm_align_path``` argument.
 If you don't have TMAlign installed, install it from [here](https://anaconda.org/bioconda/tmalign$0).

 ## Recreating results from the paper

 For ease, we provided the results of ESM-2 650M perplexities and ESMFold (650M) on our dataset.
-For each trained inverse subnetwork reported in our paper, we provide the following in ```results/```:
+For each trained subnetwork reported in our paper, we provide the following in ```results/```:
 - config used to train model
 - train val split
 - model checkpoint